bisquit/rpget/README.md

 - a) `main/src` branch
 - b) `main` branch and `src` directory

-So this tool attempts to fetch archive with "possible refs" concurrently.
-It's much faster than checking with `git fetch` or `git clone`.
+So this tool attempts to fetch archive with "possible refs" concurrently. (in this case, `main` and `main/src`) It's much faster than checking with `git fetch` or `git clone`.

 ## Comparison